 Term Definition Benefit Decision Notice (BDN) A system-generated notice that informs the family of their authorized benefits including child care eligibility, authorized hours, and family co-pay (if any).
+BrightStars Rating Rhode Island's Quality Rating and Improvement System (QRIS).
+The QRIS works to assess, improve, and communicate the level of quality in early learning/school age settings.
+The QRIS consists of five star-level ratings.
+Participation in BrightStars is a requirement for CCAP Providers.
 Care End Date The date the parent/guardian intends to stop - or stops - bringing their child to the provider for care.
 Care Start Date The first day that child care is provided.
-CCAP Provider ID The unique ID numbe The unique ID number assigned to the provider by DHS.
-Center-Based Child A DHS-licensed facility operated on a regular basis that p Care Program care and education in a group setting.
-A DHS-licensed facility operated on a regular basis that provides non-residential care and education in a group setting.
+CCAP Provider ID The unique ID number assigned to the provider by DHS.
+Center-Based Child Care Program A DHS-licensed facility operated on a regular basis that provides non-residential care and education in a group setting.

 Term Definition Certificate Number The unique number given to a parent/guardian who applies for child care.
 Child care providers must have this number to enroll a child.
 Certification Period The period that an eligible child may obtain CCAP authorized child care services.
 A certification period shall not be interrupted unless a family exceeds the income threshold, moves outside of RI, withdraws, or commits fraud.
 Disenrollment If a child is deemed ineligible for CCAP services - or discontinues attendance at a program - the CCAP provider must end the child's enrollment from the program in the CCAP provider portal.
 End Time The time of day a child signs out of provider care.
 Recorded on a daily basis.
 Enrollment Once a child is deemed eligible for CCAP services, a CCAP Approved Provider must enroll the child in the CCAP Provider Portal for their eligible care hours.
-Family Child Care Home A DHS-licensed child care program located in the provider's residence in which child care services may be offered at the same time to either six (6) children unrelated to the provider and who do not live in the same residence as the provider, or up to eight (8) children with an approved assistant.
-Family child care home shall not mean a private residence used for an informal cooperative arrangement among neighbors or relatives, or the occasional care of children with or without compensation.
+Family Child Care Home A DHS-licensed child care program located in the provider's residence in which child care services may be offered at the same time to either six (6) children unrelated to the provider and who do not live in the same residence as the provider, or up to eight (8) children with an approved assistant. - Family child care home shall not mean a private residence used for an informal cooperative arrangement among neighbors or relatives, or the occasional care of children with or without compensation.